 Imber Metz is the Met Police’s youth engagement project.
 The charity is one of our longstanding partners whom we are proud to support.
 The Axis Foundation has donated £30,000 to Imber Metz over six years.

 Our latest donation (£5,000, 2020) helps Imber Metz deliver anti-crime lectures and football activities in high-crime and hard-to-reach-areas.
 The vital project will benefit around 200 young people.

 “Without doubt the most valuable achievement is this: several young people approached Imber Metz to tell of a serious public order situation which could have resulted in knife crime against a named individual.
 As a result, and due to the close liaison we have with the police, this situation was avoided and a young person’s life saved.
 Without the Axis Foundation none of the above would have been possible.
-On behalf of the young people and the project a massive Thank You” – DCI Clive Driscoll
+On behalf of the young people and the project a massive Thank You” – DCI Clive Driscoll, Founder

-“During Lockdown, assistance has been given to the young people who attended our sessions in Lambeth.
-We have supported young people via Zoom and will focus on new projects, including community days and new locations, once conditions allow.
+“During Lockdown, we have helped young people who attended our sessions in Lambeth.
+We have supported them via Zoom and will focus on new projects, including community days and new locations, once conditions allow.

-“The future is bright although the last eight months have been difficult for all.
+“The future is bright although the last months have been difficult for all.
 Your assistance gives the communities Imber Metz works with – now and in the future – a chance to start again.
-As always a massive Thank You” – DCI Clive Driscoll, Founder
+As always a massive Thank You” – DCI Clive Driscoll

 More about Imber Metz